Foxboro Stadium: Closing

 By the late 1990s, Foxboro Stadium had become functionally obsolete by modern NFL standards.
 Despite excellent sight lines to view game action or concerts and having fewer of the issues that multi-sport multi-purpose stadiums in other cities had, the stadium was otherwise outmoded.
 The facility was built in a low-cost "bare bones" manner with unexceptional architectural elements, and had very few modern amenities.
 The stadium's plumbing was not designed with NFL-sized crowds in mind, which became evident when a sewage issue overflowed the restroom facilities during its first game.
 Stadium officials were forced to augment the permanent toilets with rented portable toilets for the rest of the stadium's existence.
 It also lacked luxury boxes, an increasingly important source of revenue for other teams in the league.
 Only a small fraction of the seats had permanent chairbacks (painted blue, red and white near the 50-yard line).
 Most patrons had to sit on backless aluminum benches (or like still done in the lower Lambeau Field bowl today, rent or bring in their own stadium cushions and portable chairbacks) that often froze late in the season.
 During heavy rains, the numerous unpaved spots in the parking lot turned to mud.
 It frequently took an hour or more to leave after games, due to its location on a then-undivided four-lane portion of U.S. Route 1.
 In order to host the FIFA World Cup (and later, the New England Revolution), several rows of seats were removed to accommodate a soccer pitch with acceptable dimensions to FIFA.

 With a capacity of just over 60,000 (only 10,000 above the NFL's minimum seating capacity), it was one of the smallest stadiums in the NFL.
-It was also almost completely exposed to the elements, meaning that there was almost no protection for the fans in storms (outside of beneath the stands) or in extreme cold.
+It was also almost completely exposed to the elements, meaning there was almost no protection for the fans in storms (outside of beneath the stands) or in extreme cold.
 Additionally, the Sullivan family had lost millions promoting the Jackson Victory Tour in 1984.
 Due to their relatively modest wealth compared to other NFL owners, they pledged the stadium as collateral for the tour.
-Knowing that the revenue from the Patriots would not be nearly enough to service the debt, the Sullivans quietly put the team and the stadium on the market.
+Knowing the revenue from the Patriots would not be nearly enough to service the debt, the Sullivans quietly put the team and the stadium on the market.